Last Updated on January 18, 2026 by Denise Leo

 Pomeranians sometimes experience a coat problem called severe hair loss syndrome.
 This coat loss may also be referred to as black skin disease or alopecia X.

-Severe hair loss syndrome Pomeranian puppies with beautiful, full, fluffy coats as puppies may develop early onset BSD.
-Pomeranian puppies with these types of coats often lack the harsh guard hairs and feel like “cotton” to touch.
+Severe hair loss syndrome (SHLS) in Pomeranian puppies, which often have beautiful, full, and fluffy coats, may develop an early onset of SHLS.
+Pomeranian puppies with these types of coats typically lack harsh guard hairs and feel like “cotton” to the touch.

-These puppies often do not shed puppy coat and go through the ugly stage like the majority of Pomeranian puppies.
-Coat loss usually occurs at around 14 to 16 months and these cases are referred to as the early onset version of black skin disease.
+These puppies often do not shed their puppy coat and go through the ugly stage like the majority of Pomeranian puppies.
+Coat loss usually occurs between 14 and 16 months, and these cases are referred to as the early-onset version of black skin disease.

-Late onset severe hair loss syndrome usually occurs at around 3 to 4 years of age, but cases have been documented, where the Pom has developed alopecia x Pomeranian as late as 9 years of age.
+Late-onset severe hair loss syndrome typically occurs between 3 and 4 years of age.
+Still, cases have been documented where the Pom has developed alopecia x Pomeranian as late as 9 years of age.

 Because severe hair Loss Syndrome is thought to be genetic, you should ask your breeder for information regarding this condition.

-Pomeranians who make honking noises or cough-like sounds (much like a cat regurgitating a hairball) may have collapsed tracheas.
+Pomeranians who make honking noises or cough-like sounds (much like a cat regurgitating a hairball) may have a collapsed trachea.

-An x-ray can diagnose the issue, and medication can reduce the symptoms.
-A collapsed trachea can be deadly, immediate veterinarian treatment is required.
+An X-ray can diagnose the issue, and medication can reduce the symptoms.
+A collapsed trachea can be deadly; immediate veterinary treatment is required.

-Any coughing should be investigated and could also indicate worms, heart disease or hairballs.
+Any coughing should be investigated, as it could also indicate worms, heart disease, or hairballs.
 Pomeranian puppies have been known to die from hairballs.
 Fur can be ingested by the puppy while sucking the mother.

 Pomeranian Reverse Sneezing (Pharyngeal Gag Reflex)

-Reverse sneezing in Pomeranians happens when a dog has a rapid, sudden, forceful inhalation of air via his nose.
+Reverse sneezing in Pomeranians occurs when a dog experiences a rapid, sudden, and forceful inhalation of air through its nose.
 This causes him to make numerous repeated snorts that can sound similar to choking.
 It’s like he’s attempting to inhale a sneeze; hence the nickname “Pomeranian reverse sneeze”).

-Your Pomeranian dog may do this because he has an irritated larynx or palate area and it can cause muscular spasms in the pharynx.
-When your Pom does a Pomeranian reverse sneeze, he can make snorting, hacking or honking noises as he inwardly gasps.
-It generally occurs if your dog gets too excited.
+Your Pomeranian dog may exhibit this behavior because it has an irritated larynx or palate area, which can cause muscular spasms in the pharynx.
+When your Pom does a Pomeranian reverse sneeze, he can make snorting, hacking, or honking noises as he inwardly gasps.
+It typically occurs when your dog becomes too excited.

 Causes of Pomeranian Reverse Sneeze Include: